JohnAndrewDawson/Human-Wildlife-Encounter-Detection-Method/README.md

 ## Database Structure

 The project uses a SQL database.
-The data, results, and structured database are accessible in the included file at:
+The data, results, and structured database are accessible in the included file :
-`_____` (please specify location).
+`ResRoute_with_results.sql.

+To access this database, create a new database in PostgreSQL and add the PostGIS extension using the following command:

+CREATE EXTENSION postgis;

+After adding the PostGIS extension, use the ResRoute_with_results.sql file to restore the database.

 > **Note**: The database contains some redundant tables used for sensitivity analyses, which are not shown in the diagram.